ClickHouse/ClickHouse/docs/en/operations/table_engines/custom_compression_codec.md

 ORDER BY dt
 ```

 Codecs can be combined in a pipeline.
-Default table codec is not included into pipeline.
+Default table codec is not included into pipeline (if it should be applied to a column, you have to specify it explicitly in pipeline).
 Example below shows an optimization approach for storing timeseries metrics.
 Usually, values for particular metric, stored in `path` does not differ significantly from point to point.
 Using delta-encoding allows to reduce disk space usage significantly.
 ```
 CREATE TABLE timeseries_example